-“I’m not really certain which old, grumpy man he might be,” Ciaran said.
+“I’m uncertain which old, grumpy man he might be,” Ciaran said.
 “My mother has quite a few she’s exceedingly not fond of.”

 What had Caitria told them about the man’s parting words?
-Nervous dread raced through Lapis, and she clenched her hands tightly though briefly, then let her fingers stretch out, trying to relax through the simple gesture.
+Nervous dread raced through Lapis, and she dug her fingers into her leg, then stretched them out, trying to relax through the simple gesture.

 Faelan’s eyes flicked to the outer door before he turned back to the two Jiy men.
 “Is there another location we may speak, that is free of mousy ears?” he asked, quiet enough not to filter much beyond the small group.

 Not the Eaves, not the Eaves!

 “Here?
 No,” Sherridan said.
 “We don’t have a single room that would serve.
 Cracks, holes, ill-fitting doors, nothing is completely secure.
-It’s something Patch has pointed out time and again, that we need a secure meeting room, and Baldur has no interest in fixing.”
+Patch has pointed out time and again, that we need a secure meeting room, and Baldur has no interest in fixing one up.”

 “My city dwelling is large enough for a meeting,” Brander said.
 “It’s a walk, though.”

-Lapis looked at Brander and Sherridan; their surprise reflected her own.
-Baldur never struck her as the kind of man who would listen at a door when he could order someone else to do it, preserving his dignity and giving him an excuse if the underling were caught.
-Humiliation twisted her tummy, and the sickness rose quickly to the back of her throat.
+Lapis looked at Brander and Sherridan; their shock reflected her own.
+Baldur never struck her as the kind of man who would listen at a door when he could order someone else to do it, preserving his dignity and giving him an excuse if the underling was caught.
+Humiliation twisted her tummy, and the sickness climbed quickly to the back of her throat.
 She hated Baldur, but he represented the Jiy House, and to have him stoop so low as to eavesdrop when the Leader of the Jilvayna Rebellion rejected his presence . . .

 They all rose far more hastily than prudent as Baldur righted himself.
-Faelan magnanimously gave him a helping hand, which the Headman took, huffing, then had to set his legs against the pull of the heavier man while he staggered into standing.
+Faelan magnanimously gave him a helping hand, which the headman took, huffing, then set his legs against the pull of the heavier man while he staggered into standing.

 “We’ll have prepared dinner—” he began.

 “There should be other arrivals this afternoon,” Faelan said pleasantly.
-“They’ll enjoy the meal with you, for I’m afraid I’ll be busy and will need to skip this evening.”
+“They’ll enjoy the meal with you, since I’m afraid I’ll be busy and will need to skip this evening.”

 “But—” Baldur busily swatted at his clothing as he looked into the room.
 His face turned into an ugly morass of disapproval.
 “Where are you going?”